-The syllabus of History and Citizenship has 7 Topic Areas (Collecting and Analyzing Historical Sources History of Rwanda, History of Africa, World History Society, Individual and Family and Individual.
-As for units, they there are 16 Units in S1, 18 in S2, and 16 in S3.
+The syllabus of History and Citizenship has 7 Topic Areas that cut across in all levels of Ordinary Level: Collecting and Analyzing Historical Sources, History of Rwanda, History of Africa, World History, Society, Individual and Family and Individual.
+As for units, they there are 14 Units in S1, 14 in S2, and 15 in S3.